 Policies and Interventions

-to a more consistent, person-centred approach to supporting
+commitment to a more consistent, person-centred approach to

-disabled people who want to work.
-The Framework lists the actions
+supporting disabled people who want to work.
+The Framework lists

-to be undertaken to raise awareness of the supported employment
+the actions to be undertaken to raise awareness of the supported

-model and enable more people in Scotland to take advantage of this
+employment model and enable more people in Scotland to take

 for Growth, A Refresh of the Employability Framework for